Practice The Ultimate Key to Learn Drawing

 We have often heard of the phrase “practice is the key to success”, which has been a true motivator.
 But when it comes to drawing, how useful is it?
 As artists, exploration is quite crucial to get your hands on various techniques so that you can always learn drawing and grow.
 Regardless of your skill level, preferred technique or medium, or whichever form of art you pick up, practice is necessary.

-Why is practise necessary?
+Why is Practice Necessary?

 Importance of Drawing

-A steady drawing practice not only creates proficiency but also develops the habit of drawing, which comes handy when we sit for a longer duration.
+A steady drawing practice not only creates proficiency but also develops the habit of drawing, which comes in handy when we sit for a longer duration.

 The best way to connect your mind with your eyes and hands is through this exercise- Flip any photograph upside down.
 Identify the shapes in the visible figure and their relationships with each other.
 This way, you’ll see images are shapes and forms and would simplify your techniques to draw realistic pencil drawings.

-Activity 2:- Draw a simple object
+Activity 1:- Draw a Simple Object

 When it comes to exploring, you can try different things while drawing any simple object.
 For example: